Dental Fillings and Bonding

 It is essential to discuss with your dentist the advantages and disadvantages of each filling to determine the best option for your specific needs and preferences.

-Getting a dental filling typically involves numbing the tooth with a local anesthetic, removing the decayed or damaged portion of the tooth, and filling the space with the chosen filling material.
+Getting a dental filling typically involves numbing the tooth with a local anesthetic, removing the decayed or damaged portion, and filling the space with the chosen filling material.
 The dentist will then shape and polish the filling to ensure a comfortable bite and a natural appearance.

-After getting a dental filling, practicing good oral hygiene habits is important to maintain the tooth’s health and prevent future decay.
-This includes brushing and flossing regularly, avoiding sugary and acidic foods and beverages, and seeing your dentist for regular check-ups and cleanings.
+After getting a dental filling, practicing good oral hygiene habits is important for maintaining the tooth’s health and preventing future decay.
+This maintenance includes brushing and flossing regularly, avoiding sugary and acidic foods and beverages, and seeing your dentist for regular check-ups and cleanings.

 Overall, dental fillings are an effective treatment for restoring teeth damaged by cavities or trauma.
 They can help preserve the tooth’s health and function, prevent further decay and infection, and restore a natural-looking smile.
 If you have a cavity or tooth damage, talk to your dentist about whether a dental filling is the right treatment option.

-The benefits of composite fillings far outweigh those of metal fillings, and our Mexico offices can provide them with significant cost savings.
+The benefits of composite fillings far outweigh those of metal fillings, and our offices in Mexico can offer significant cost savings.
 In the U.S., composite fillings range anywhere from $120.00 – $450.00, which is a considerable variance.
 However, we offer an affordable price starting at $75.00 a filling, regardless of size.

-Glass Ionomer fillings comprise glass particles called fluoro aluminosilicate, acrylic, and a setting agent.
+Glass Ionomer fillings comprise glass particles (fluoroaluminosilicate), acrylic, and a setting agent.
 The most common use of this material is for dental cement.
-These fillings are not as strong as composite; however, there are occasions when our Mexico dental clinics may use this as a filling material.
+These fillings are not as strong as composite fillings; however, our dental clinics in Mexico may use them as a filling material on occasion.

 Dental Bonding Treatment

-Dental bonding is used to repair teeth with minor chips, discoloration, or slight crookedness.
-It is more affordable than other cosmetic dentistry treatments and can usually be completed in one visit.
+Dental bonding is often best to repair teeth with minor chips, discoloration, or slight crookedness.
+It is more affordable than other cosmetic dental treatments and can usually be completed in a single visit.

 Bonding uses a composite material that can be molded into the perfect shape and is less likely to stain than other materials.
 However, it does not last as long as porcelain veneers and is easier to break.
 Dental bonding provides many benefits for people with stained or chipped teeth, including being minimally invasive, quick, and cost-effective compared to other treatments.